learn-static/learn-static.github.io/pages/howto.md

 ---
-title: Community
+title: How to Use
-nav: Community
+nav: How to Use
 nav_order: 4
-section: Community
+section: How to Use
 section-color: info
 ---